yonkov/custom-welcome-guide/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Easily add step-by-step tours/tutorials/walkthrough guides from the WordPress admin.
-Replace the default welcome guide message in the Block editor with a custom one.
+Easily add step-by-step tours/tutorials/walkthrough guides that get displayed in the WordPress admin.
+Replace the default welcome guide modal dialog in the Block editor with a custom one.

 == Description ==
 Create interactive step-by-step introduction tours/tutorials/walkthrough guides for your admin users or content creators through a friendly user admin interface.
 Inspired by the [Guide](https://developer.wordpress.org/block-editor/reference-guides/components/guide/) Gutenberg component that pops up when you open the Block editor for the first time.
 Customize the default welcome message or add as many custom guides as you want.
 Maybe you are a WordPress agency or a freelancer who needs a simple and user-friendly way to showcase to your clients the cms options that you have built in the WordPress admin?
 Or you work with an editorial team and you want to make the publishing experience as easy and smooth as possible?
 This plugin will empower you to display custom welcome messages and tips to your admin users in a fun, easy and much more interactive way.